Van Ruyten 58TV 32V-230V 200W Inverter

 This is quite conventional for this kind of circuit.
 The vibrator reed is fed with 32V and this switches alternately to either side of the transformer primary.
 The centre-tap is earthed.
 This is the reverse of car radio practice where the C.T. is the supply, and the vibrator contacts switch either side of the primary to earth.

-The main buffer is 8uF, which consists of four parallel 2uF capacitors.
-For inverters operating above 12V, it becomes practical to have most or all of the buffer capacitance across the primary, which is electrically the best place for it.
+The main timing capacitance is 8uF, which consists of four parallel 2uF capacitors.
+For inverters operating above 12V, it becomes practical to have most or all of the timing capacitance across the primary, which is electrically the best place for it.
 Additionally, there are four 1uF capacitors; two from either side of the primary to earth, and two across the vibrator contacts.
 These latter four are for RFI and spark suppression, but will also add to the primary buffer capacitance.

 The vibrator drive coil contact also requires a spark suppression circuit.
 This consists of a 0.1uF and 50R across the contacts.
 The 50R limits the capacitor discharge current when the contact closes.
 Oak radio vibrators, although series drive, do not require this circuit as they use a patented short circuited secondary winding on the drive coil, which slows the rate of flux collapse when the contact opens.